LudovicRousseau/CCID/README.md

    - build but do not install the serial ccidtwin driver by default since it is useless on computers without a serial port or without this reader for example.
-   - read and write timeouts are not symmetric. write timout can be shorter since the reader and card is not supposed to do anything before receiving (write) a command
+   - read and write timeouts are not symmetric. write timeout can be shorter since the reader and card is not supposed to do anything before receiving (write) a command
    - do not try to find usb.h and other libusb files if